Announcing the finalists for the 2026 Cardboard Edison Award!

 Do I need to be in the video?

 No. If you'd rather not have your face or voice appear in it, your video can describe the game using visuals and text.
-One option we'd recommend looking into is Adobe Spark Video.

 What will the submission fee be used for?

 The submission fee will help offset the costs of the award itself.
 The most significant expense will be the final judging events.
 Judges need to eat!
 Neither we nor the judges are paid for doing the award.
-In the interest of transparency, we would add that over the first nine years of the award, we’ve come out more or less break-even financially.
+In the interest of transparency, we would add that over the first 10 years of the award, we’ve come out more or less break-even financially.
 We aren’t doing this for the money!

 Can I get the submission fee waived?